(Underlined words, phrases and sentences link to cited material)

 “The Corporate Board of The Brooklyn Tabernacle… who provide independent consultation and oversight” must have been formed within the previous year or so prior to making the public statement on Topix, as the TBT Board of Directors as of November 2006 only had a few members who were all internal salaried staff paid by TBT.
 When and how did the members at large of TBT vote for each of these “six members, three of whom are outstanding Christian business leaders,” in accordance with the church by-laws?

-TBT also committed directly to their new bank at the time, America’s Christian Credit Union (ACCU), that as long as they had an outstanding loan with them, “that BT’s Board of Directors shall consist of no less than eight persons and no less than four of whom shall be Independent Directors.“ (39658/2006, p.
-48-49)
+TBT also committed directly to their new bank in late 2006, America’s Christian Credit Union (ACCU), that as long as they had an outstanding loan with them, “that BT’s Board of Directors shall consist of no less than eight persons and no less than four of whom shall be Independent Directors.“ (39658/2006, p.
+48-49) Based on TBT’s own admission in their August 2008 Topix post, Board of Directors “consists of six members, three of whom are outstanding Christian business leaders who are not members of the Church and who provide independent consultation and oversight.”
+Was there a change in the agreement with the ACCU regarding the required Board of Directors numbers, or did TBT violate their agreement with the ACCU by only having 6 at that time, with an insuffient 3 of those being independent?

 Endorsements from Financial Institutions